ldaniels528/lollypop/README.md

 |-----------|
 ```
 ### transpose¹ (Aggregation/Sorting &#8212; Declarative)
-*Description*: Separates the elements of a collection expression into multiple rows, or the elements of map expr into multiple rows and columns.
+*Description*: Makes columns into rows and rows into columns.
+The function returns a table with the rows and columns transposed.

 ```sql
 transpose(items: [1 to 5])